-a.
+- a.
 SELECTION -- Selections used in Dramatic or Humorous Interpretation shall be cuttings from a single source from a published printed novel, short story, play, poem or screenplay.
 One-character selections, or monologues, may be used.
 No contestant may use the same literary work that s/he used in previous competitive years.
 No contestant may enter the same selection in two qualifying events.
 The material may be humorous or dramatic, or combine both tones depending on the selected work.
 Contestants may not combine two or more pieces of literature.
-A piece of literature shall be defined as one piece of writing which was written with the intent to be published as one work.
+A piece of literature shall be defined as one piece of writing which was written with the intent to be published as one work. - b.

-b.
 PUBLICATION -- All contestants must use published materials.
-"Published" as used in these rules means materials commercially printed, published, readily available, and nationally distributed.
-Unpublished material used for introductions and transitions of interpretations shall be the original work of either or both of the contestants.
-Transitions and other added material must not change the author's intent.
+"Published" as defined by these rules mean materials for which the coach is able to provide proof of publication using either of the following methods: Originating in print form (book, photocopy of the book, or a manuscript) Originating in digital form (a printed copy of an online transcript) Unpublished material used for introductions and transitions shall be the original work of the contestant.
+Transitions and other added material must not change the author's intent. - c.

-c.
 TIME -- Interpretations shall be no more than ten (10) minutes in performance including introductory and transitional materials.
 There is no minimum time limit.
-Exceeding this time limit by more than 30 seconds shall be penalized by a lowering of one rank.
+Exceeding this time limit by more than 30 seconds shall be penalized by a lowering of one rank. - d.

-d.
 PERFORMANCE -- The interpretation must be delivered from memory; no notes, prompting or scripts shall be permitted.
 No costumes or props shall be permitted.